Cockpit Design & Layout

 In this section, we will explore the cockpit design of today's EVs.

-The design and layout of the dashboard are essential for the driver experience.
-Here are the most common forms of the dashboard.
+The design and layout of the dashboard are crucial for the driver experience.
+Here are the most common forms of dashboard design:

-In this dashboard design, the manufacturer has fully integrated the screens and controls in the dashboard.
-Therefore, this design is typical of the one with the most upscale feel.
+In this design, the manufacturer has fully integrated the screens and controls into the dashboard, providing an upscale feel.

 Mercedes Maybach EQS 680 dashboard with fully integrated screens